 "EBITDA" is defined as net income (loss) before: (i) interest expense; (ii) income tax expense; and (iii) depreciation and amortization.
 "EBITDA margin" is defined as the percentage obtained when dividing EBITDA by Revenues.
-"Adjusted EBITDA" is defined as EBITDA adjusted to exclude: (i) share-based compensation; (ii) non-cash finance expenses; (iii) asset impairment charges; (iv) revaluation gains or losses on digital assets and (v) other non-cash expenses.
-"Adjusted EBITDA margin" is defined as the percentage obtained when dividing Adjusted EBITDA by Mining related Revenues.
+"Adjusted EBITDA" is defined as EBITDA adjusted to exclude: (i) share-based compensation; (ii) non-cash finance expenses; (iii) asset impairment charges; (iv) realized and unrealized gains or losses on disposition and revaluation of digital assets and (v) other non-cash expenses.
+"Adjusted EBITDA margin" is defined as the percentage obtained when dividing Adjusted EBITDA by Revenues.
 "Gross mining profit" is defined as Gross Profit before: (i) non-mining revenues; (ii) depreciation and amortization; (iii) purchase of electrical components and other expenses; and (iv) electrician salaries and payroll taxes.
 "Gross mining margin" is defined as the percentage obtained when dividing Gross mining profit by Mining related revenues.